alexwinter443/MusicTree/readme.md

 ### fast response rate

-# BeatsTree is built using C#, ASP.NET, BOOTSRAP and AZURE
+# BeatsTree is built using C#, ASP.NET, BOOTSTRAP and AZURE

+thats true